-There isn’t much you can do about bugs, but there are few things you can do to protect your vehicle from birds.
+There isn’t much you can do about bugs, but there are a few things you can do to protect your vehicle from birds.

 - Get a car cover.
-If you have to park your car outside every day, buy an easy to use cover.
-This car cover that I use will not only protect your car from bird droppings, but also from rain, snow, UV rays of the sun and tree sap.
+If you have to park your car outside every day, buy an easy-to-use cover.
+This car cover that I use will not only protect your car from bird droppings, but also from rain, snow, UV rays of the sun, and tree sap.